riddhisw/predictiveest/README.md

 **qif**: The purpose of kqf package is to implement Quantised Kalman Filtering (QKF) using AKF dynamics and single shot qubit outcomes [WIP]

 **plot_tools**: The purpose of plot_tools package is to generate data figures and completely reproduce all figures reported in manuscript; locally held at */home/riddhisw/Documents/2017/Scripts_Git/v0/NOTES_v0 _1/tex/fig_main/scripts*

+#### PAPER ANALYSIS

+All analysis scripts, output data files, notes, and paper versions are stored in the folder v0

+#### NOT COPIED

+“ANALYSIS - does the CRLB theory work?.ipynb”.
+“ANALYSIS - does the CRL...y work?-checkpoint.ipynb”.